Nashville's First Saturday Art Crawl

 The Arts Company

-Owned and operated by the Country Music Hall of Fame® and Museum's Hatch Show Print Haley Gallery showcases historic restrikes of original posters from the Hatch collection, as well as Master Printer Jim Sherraden's monoprints.
+5th Avenue South holds two galleries that are an absolute must when attending the First Saturday Art Crawl.
+Arts in the Music City Shop (closed for Art Crawl on February 3) takes place right inside the Nashville Visitors Center at Bridgestone Arena and offers the chance to view some amazing art.
+Just down the way is the legendary Hatch Show Print.
+Owned and operated by the Country Music Hall of Fame® and Museum, Hatch Show Print Haley Gallery showcases historic restrikes of original posters from the Hatch collection, as well as Master Printer Jim Sherraden's monoprints.
 The appreciation, and contemporary interpretations found in the Haley Gallery, celebrates the classic wood blocks of the legendary Hatch Show Print.
 A sight to see, and a unique artistic experience in Music City during the First Saturday Art Crawl.

 The majority of the art galleries can be found in the historic Arcade of Music City right across from 5th Avenue of the Arts.
 Built in 1902 the arcade is filled with different genres of art.
 Check out Corvidae Collective that focuses on local artisans, handmade goods, and curated antiques.
 Next, see the Hannah Lane Gallery showing Hannah Lane's vibrant contemporary paintings inspired by the world around her.
 For a diverse range of contemporary art and the opportunity for artists to merge with the community stop by Blend Studio.
 You cannot forget about Watkins Arcade Gallery (WAG).
 Witness the art from the many students who attend Watkins College of Art here in Nashville, as they put their work on display for all to see.